-The Brentwood school nursing team runs drop in sessions at school every other Thursday from 12.30 - 13.20.
+The Brentwood school nursing team runs drop in sessions at school.
 The team can offer confidential help and advice with general health concerns, emotional well-being, stop smoking advice, relationships and healthy lifestyles.

 There is a set procedure when students are unwell in school.
 They should report to the medical room (having sought the permission of the teacher of their current lesson) where they will be assessed by our Medical Officer who will decide if they need medical attention, should be sent home or are well enough to complete the school day.
 If the student needs to be sent home, the Medical Officer will make the call to parents/guardians.
 Students should not phone or text home directly.

 The Brentwood Ursuline Convent High School, Queens Road, Brentwood, Essex.
 CM14 4EX

 Tel: 01277 227156